malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 *This talk was given in a panel organised by [Declaration of Research Assessment (DORA)](https://sfdora.org/): Addressing Roadblocks in Research Assessment Reform.
 Slides are available on [Zenodo](https://zenodo.org/record/4013300) and can be cited as "Sharan, Malvika.
 (2020, September).
 Challenges in Assessing Contributions to Reproducible Research and Open Science.
 Zenodo. http://doi.org/10.5281/zenodo.4013300"*

-Reproducibility is when the same steps are applied to the same data set, it should produce the same results.
-Reproducibility together with transparency in reporting results are indicators of quality research.
+Reproducibility is when the same steps are applied to the same data set, it always produce the same result.
+Together with transparent reporting, reproducibility provides a great indicator of quality research.

-A simple definition that offers us a promising metric for research quality that requires multiple decision-making processes (starting from shaping a research idea, planning, data collection, processing, analysis, publishing, archiving and ensuring that others can build upon our research work, it promotes collaboration over competition.
-However, I want to draw your attention to a more hidden and invisible work that goes into it.
+This might be a simple definition, yet it offers us a promising metric for research quality that requires multiple and often complex decision-making processes.
+Starting from selecting a project idea, planning, data collection, processing, analysing, publishing, archiving and ensuring that others can build upon our research work.
+Ultimately, it promotes collaboration over competition.

+In this post, I want to draw your attention to a more hidden and invisible work that goes into it.
 Conducting reproducible research is overwhelming, both resource-wise and skill-wise.
 And since it is not mandatory for publication, the ultimate reward researchers aim to obtain, these efforts are often led by well-intentioned and self-motivated researchers.

 Let’s look at some of the visible work and tangible outcome researchers achieve in conducting and sharing their work openly:
 - Visible leaders of the projects might receive recognition for the overall success.